cyanzhong/jsbox-docs/docs/en/uikit/dark-mode.md

 });
 ```

-This provides a chance to change some UI details dynamically, such as changing its alpha value.
+This provides a chance to change some UI details dynamically, such as changing its `alpha` value, or changing its `borderColor` (it doesn't support dynamic colors).

 # Blur Effect